The Mac Orchard - HomeHelpFAQALEMIAForumsDrew's Picks

 Transmit supports Mac OS X's built-in SSH configuration files, which means that when you connect to any SFTP host for which you have a public/private key pair defined (whether defined globally in /etc/ssh_config, or on a per-user basis in ~/.ssh/config), Transmit can connect using those keys, without requiring additional configuration within Transmit itself.
 I consider this to be essential functionality for a Mac OS X FTP client.

-Existing users can upgrade from Transmit 2 to Transmit 3 for $17.95.
+Existing users can upgrade from Transmit 3 to Transmit 4 for $19.
 Transmit comes as a free, feature-full 15 day downloadable demo; after 15 days, favorites are disabled and sessions are limited to 10 minutes.
-Version 1.7 for Mac OS 9 has now been made available totally free of charge for classic Mac OS users.
-While now unsupported and technically "retired", Transmit 1.7 still remains a viable choice for Mac OS 9 users.

 Transmit has come a long way and, with Interarchy, is one of the three "Essential" FTP clients on the Orchard.
 Its elegant interface pushes the envelope for FTP client usability - a difficult thing to do in this day and age, where FTP interfaces have been refined to death.
 Bookmark management is a snap; the interface is completely consistent with the Mac OS experience; it allows editing of remote files directly within the program (or with BBEdit); it allows you to move files around on remote servers without having to download them to your computer first; and - most importantly - it's fast and flexible (thanks to the NcFTP engine).
 The authors are also responsive to suggestions for improvement.
 If you need a powerful and easy-to-use FTP client for Mac OS X, Transmit should be one of your first considerations.